HumanBrainProject/cortical-voluba/openshift-deployment/README.rst

    #.
 Hit `Create` at the bottom of the page
    #.
 Follow the instructions to configure the GitHub webhook

+      #. (optional) If you are going to publish the OpenShift deployment configuration, make sure that the webhook secrets refer to a real `Secret` resource (e.g. ``github-webhook-secret``) instead of being stored in clear-text in the `BuildConfig` object.

    #.
 Change the build configuration to use the `Docker` build strategy:

       #.
 Go to `Builds` -> `Builds` -> `cortical-voluba-flask` -> `Actions` -> `Edit YAML`